• Home

 The objectives are to:

-• Improve Quality of Health Data Collection, Storage and Dissemination
+• Improve the Quality of Health Data Collection, Storage, and Dissemination.

 The Key players in this paradigm shift are Government, Health Professionals and Insurers and an Emerging breed of Health-Tech startups (to play an increasingly central role in driving innovation.
 The Digital Health Mission is already creating multiple opportunities, both at the macro and micro levels.

-• Start-ups such as NanoHealth and BeatO are providing / ensuring care for patients suffering from cardiovascular, hypertensive diseases and diabetes.
+• Start-ups such as NanoHealth and BeatO are providing/ensuring care for patients suffering from cardiovascular, and hypertensive diseases and diabetes.

 • Start-up HealthPlix is focusing on making convenient clinical practice by digitizing instructions associated with prescriptions for patients beyond metros and tier-1 cities